KiaraGrouwstra/synthesis/README.md

 questions for NSPS authors:
 - why not concatenate i/o features directly to symbol features?
 - tanh activation: XCorrIO too, so for any LSTMs too?
+- how does batching work in the R3NN?